 When people are happy with their lives, they have less stress and anxiety.
 When this happens to stay at home mothers, it can go a long way into making them more productive and happier overall as parents.

 Assessing Stay at Home Mom Goals to Set

 Stay at home moms can feel overwhelmed with kids, the house, their own health, and giving to the community.
 With all the different facets of life, how do you know where to start?

-The first step is always taking inventory and evaluating our current situation: what’s working well for us; what needs improvement; but also paying attention to those parts that could use more time or energy from us as they may require a bit of extra care now before moving onto other areas.
+The first step is always taking inventory and evaluating our current situation: what’s working well for you as a mom; what needs improvement; but also paying attention to those parts that could use more time or energy from you as they may require a bit of extra care now before moving onto other areas.

 One way I find helpful when trying to get an overview is by using this 10-section Life Assessment Wheel (you’ll see me refer back to this wheel throughout).
 It helps keep your thoughts organized because each section corresponds with a part of your life.

 - Career / Business

 - Physical Environment